Where We Be

 already lapping up the beach.
 Soon the beach will be submerged for another twelve hours.

-Magnificent Pangburn Beach spreads out below us in a straight line.
-The sound of the
+Magnificent Pangburn Beach spreads out below us.
+Waves crashed against the beach,

-Fundy Trail Parkway packs a lot of overlooks and hiking trails into a relatively small area.
-From what we understand, this is the most scenic
+Fundy Trail Parkway packs a lot of overlooks and hiking trails into a relatively small area

-Earlier in the day we explored the Fundy Trail Parkway.
-At present this relatively short drive is only 7 miles
+Earlier that same day, we explored Fundy Trail Parkway.
+At present the drive is only 7 miles (12 km)

 Fundy Trail Parkway -- New Brunswick